 At Dove Tail Bat our wood is grown and harvested locally in Maine and is hand selected weekly from log yards from the highest grade available.
 We inspect each log for the highest quality.
 Next it is hand split and sawn where again each piece is inspected and only the straightest grain wood is kept for our bats.
 All of this happens at a Dove Tail Bat log mill where we maintain the highest level of control.
 This translates to Maine grown wood where the hardest maple is grown and individual inspection for the straightest grain resulting in high quality billets for each bat.

-Our non yellowing, clear coat finish is incredibly hard and durable.
-A #95 sheen gloss is used from the 18”mark up and #35 sheen is used on the handle to allow for good pine tar adhesion.
+Gloss: Our non yellowing, clear coat finish is incredibly hard and durable.
+Our Gloss is a #95 sheen gloss and allows for good pine tar adhesion.

 Length & Weight